Arithmetic Torelli maps for cubic surfaces and threefolds: Cubic threefolds

 \begin{lemma} Let $Z/K$ be a cubic threefold. \begin{alphabetize} \item If $L$ is a sufficiently generic line on $Z_{\bar K}$, then $P_L(Z_{\bar K})$ descends to $K$. \item If $M$ is a second sufficiently generic line on $Z_{\bar K}$, then there is a canonical isomorphism $P_L(Z) \ra P_M(Z)$ of principally polarized abelian varieties over $K$. \end{alphabetize} \end{lemma}

-\begin{proof} Let $F = F_Z/K$ be the (Fano) variety of lines on $Z$.
-Then $F$ is an irreducible smooth surface (e.g., \cite[1.1]{murre72a} or \cite[7.8]{clemensgriffiths}).
+\begin{proof} Let $F = F_Z/K$ be the variety of lines on $Z$.
+Then $F$ is an irreducible smooth (Fano) surface (e.g., \cite[1.1]{murre72a}, which is valid both in characteristic zero and in positive, odd characteristic).
 Let $F^\good\subset F$ be the dense open subvariety constructed in \cite[Prop.\ 1.25]{murre72a}; it is defined over $K$.
 Choose a finite Galois extension $K'/K$ such that there is a line $L$ (with moduli point) in $F^\good(K')$.
 (Membership in $F^\good$ is the ``suitable genericity'' referred to in Section \ref{subsecprymalgclosed}.)
 The projection $\varpi_L:Z^*_{K'} \ra \proj^2$ is defined over $K'$, and thus so is its discriminant locus $\Delta_L\subset \proj^2$.
 In fact, $\Delta_L$ is a smooth, projective, absolutely irreducible curve of genus $6$.

 Inside $F$, let $\til\Delta_L$ be the set of (moduli points of) lines which meet $L$; then $\til\Delta_L$ is a smooth, projective absolutely irreducible curve \cite[Prop.\ 1.25.(iv)]{murre72a}.
 Since $L$ and $F$ are defined over $K'$, so is $\til\Delta_L$.
 Moreover, there is a natural \'etale double cover $\til\Delta_L \ra \Delta_L$; the fiber over a point of $\Delta_L$ consists of the two lines of the degenerate conic fiber over it.
 The Jacobians $\pic^0(\til\Delta_L)$ and $\pic^0(\Delta_L)$ are also defined over $K'$, and the Prym variety $P_L$ is a principally polarized abelian variety over $K'$ (Lemma \ref{lemprym}).
 We will use Galois descent (e.g., \cite[Sec.\ 6.2.B]{blr} or \cite[Thm.\ 6.23]{milneag}) to show that these objects are actually defined over $K$.